commonly-ts/pordier/_factions/blf.md

   <div class="section">
     <h2>Overview</h2>
     <p>
-      Rostora is a nation in the continent of Pordier.
-Oskovia boasts a well-equipped army and is in conflict with Rostora and the disputed territory of Borden.
+      The Bordenese Liberation Front is a faction in Pordier at War.
+It is a group conformed of Bordenese civillians and military personnel, being funded by <a href="/_factions/rostora.md">Rostora</a> to fight the
+      <a href="/_factions/oskovia.md">Oskovians</a>
     </p>
   </div>

   <div class="section">
     <h2>Appearance</h2>
-    <p>In-game, the Rostoran uniform is reddish-grey.</p>
+    <p>In-game, the BLF can spawn with either farmer/railroad worker-like clothing or a Bordenese army uniform.</p>
   </div>

   <div class="section">